vertexproject/synapse/docs/synapse/devopsguides/cortex_storage_details.rst

 When implementing a new storage layer five things must be done.

     #.
-The Storage class from synapse/cores/storage.py must be subclassed and multiple methods overridden.
+The Storage class from synapse/cores/storage.py must be subclassed and
+       multiple methods overridden.
 Some of these are private methods since they are wrapped by public APIs or called by other functions.
     #.
-The StoreXact class from synapse/cores/xact.py must be subclassed and multiple methods overridden.
+The StoreXact class from synapse/cores/xact.py must be subclassed and
+       multiple methods overridden.
     #.
-Additional Storage and StoreXact optional methods may be overridden to provided storage layer specific
+Additional Storage and StoreXact optional methods may be overridden to
-       functionality for these objects which overrides default behaviors.
+       provided storage layer specific functionality for these objects which overrides default behaviors.
+This may be the case where a storage layer may have a more optimized way to do something, such as via a specific type of query or lift.
     #.
-The Storage class should implement a helper function to allow creating a Cortex with the Storage
+The Storage class should implement a helper function to allow creating
-       implementation as the backing store.
+       a Cortex with the Storage implementation as the backing store.
     #.
-The Cortex should pass the basic Cortex tests provided in the test_cortex.py test suite.
+The Cortex should pass the basic Cortex tests provided in the
+       test_cortex.py test suite.

 Each of these is actions is detailed below.